NRF’s Big Show and Tell: Must-Have Anchors for Your Retail Strategy in 2025

-The industry kicked off 2025 at Retail’s Big Show in New York, alongside retail’s best and brightest.
-Convening 30,000 service, operations, and technology professionals from 6,200 brands across 100 countries, the annual conference measures the pulse of the industry in a way that no other event can, providing invaluable insight on strategic “must haves” for retailers of every kind.
-Drawing on the wisdom of thought and innovation leaders shared on the mainstage and the buzz from the exhibition halls, we’ve compiled our key NRF takeaways on what’s setting retailers up for success in 2025.
+The Onebeat team joined the industry at Retail’s Big Show in New York, where they kicked off 2025 by sharing the transformative power of in-season inventory optimization and execution alongside retail’s best and brightest.
+Convening more than 30,000 service, operations, and technology professionals from 6,200 brands across 100 countries, the annual NRF conference measures the pulse of the industry in a way that no other event can, providing invaluable insight on strategic “must haves” for retailers of every kind.
+Drawing on wisdom shared by thought leaders and innovators on the mainstage and the buzz in the exhibition halls, we’ve compiled our key NRF takeaways on what’s setting retailers up for success in 2025.

 AI is everything, everywhere, all at once

-AI’s potency across a wide range of challenges was on full display, as was the industry’s enthusiasm for sharing insights and knowhow gleaned over the past decade of experimentation.
+AI is everything, everywhere, all at once: AI’s potency across a wide range of challenges was on full display, as was the industry’s enthusiasm for sharing insights and knowhow gleaned over the past decade of experimentation.
 NRF Chairman and Walmart CEO, John Furner, opened the event with reflections on the increasing importance of AI in today’s retail landscape.
-Stitch Fix CEO, Matt Baer, shared how AI helped them to tweak new designs to reflect consumer preferences, Bath & Body Works CDTO Thilina Gunasigh credited AI with massive improvements in store assortment and localization, and the S&OP gurus of Oracle, Microsoft, and Salesforce were all on hand to share best practices for integrating cloud-based AI into retail’s operational DNA.
+Stitch Fix CEO, Matt Baer, shared how AI helped them tweak new designs to reflect consumer preferences.
+Applications for real-time inventory management figured prominently in discussions around strategic advantage, with speakers repeatedly recommending the industry to upgrade to active, learning engine-backed platforms like Onebeat’s that enable quick response to real-time data.

 Courting the next generation of consumers